St. Peter in Gallicantu

 This is the plan of the pits.

+The stepped paved street crosses another north-south paved street, where remains of buildings, covered channels and caves were also unearthed.
 All around the yard of the church are many of the ancient buildings from the different periods in Jerusalem's history.

 On the north side of the church is a model of the Byzantine city.
 In the photo below you can see the Lion's gate in the bottom center, the temple mount on its left side, and via Dolorosa behind it.
 In the center is the church of the Holy Sepulcher, located on the Cardo Maximus - Jerusalem's main north-south road (in that web page you can see another view of this model).